 - Makes about 1 pound

-- 1 quart cold heavy cream, preferably not ultra-pasteurized
+- 1 quart heavy cream, preferably not ultra-pasteurized

 - 1/2 teaspoon sea salt, optional

-- 1. Let the cream stand on the counter for 6 hours.
+- 1. Mix the cream and yogurt in a medium bowl and let the cream stand on the counter for 18 hours.
 I know, I know.
 It goes against everything you’ve learned about food safety.
-By setting the cream out, it develops a slight tang, which lends the butter an oh-so-marvelous flavor.
+By setting out the cream-yogurt mixture, it develops the delicious tang, which lends the cultured butter an oh-so-marvelous flavor.
 Now here’s the counterintuitive part: put the milk back in the refrigerator until it’s fully chilled.
 You want cold cream to make butter.

 - 2. Fill a bowl with ice and water.